mashaan14/YouTube-channel/vision_transformers/2025_02_17_vit_finetune.md

 ## Acknowledgement
-Most of the instruction in this tutorial were taken from [Vision Transformer and MLP-Mixer Architectures](https://github.com/google-research/vision_transformer/tree/main).
 Thanks to Google's [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/) for making cloud TPUs available for my use.
+The pretrained model can be found in [Vision Transformer and MLP-Mixer Architectures](https://github.com/google-research/vision_transformer/tree/main).

 ## References